ibm-cloud-docs/ibm-cloud-provider-for-terraform/tim-structure.md

 ### Module documentation
 {: #module-documentation}

-Every TIM module includes a `README.md` file at the root level that serves as the primary documentation and entry point for users.
-Before using a module into your project, review its documentation(readme) to understand the key details.
+Every TIM module includes a `README` file at the root level that serves as the primary documentation and entry point for users.
+Before using a module into your project, review its documentation(README) to understand the key details.
 The README provides comprehensive documentation including:

 - **Module description** and key features
 - **Usage instructions** for consuming the module from the Terraform registry